-Their work in text and image has been published in the Calarts Eye, Mr. Roach Magazine, and Hardy Zine while their installations and performances have shown at the Calarts Digital Expo, Night Gallery in Los Angeles, and Civic Center Studios.
+While his image + text work has been published in the Calarts Eye, Mr. Roach Magazine, and Hardy Zine, his installations and performances have shown at the Calarts Digital Expo, Night Gallery in Los Angeles, and Civic Center Studios.
 His music video collaborations have been reviewed and recognized by several digital magazines and independent film festivals.

-AJ received their bachelor’s in Film and Gender studies from Pitzer College in Claremont, Ca. They also attended California Institute of the Arts where they earned two Masters in Fine Arts; One in Creative Writing and Integrated Media and a second in Art and Technology.
-They currently direct and curate for the Ex Corpse Art Collective, a growing community of LA based independent queer artists.
-Ex Corpse hosts Experimental Nite, a monthly event that celebrates counter culture by showcasing local artists in the alternative scene.
+AJ received his bachelor in Film and Gender studies from Pitzer College in Claremont, Ca. He also attended California Institute of the Arts where he earned two Masters in Fine Arts; One in Creative Writing and Integrated Media and a second in Art and Technology.
+He currently directs and curates for the Ex Corpse Art Collective, a growing community of LA based independent queer artists.
+Ex Corpse hosts Experimental Nite, a monthly event that celebrates counter culture by showcasing local artists whose work is situated in the fringes.